-Other Information
+Other information

 Other Information is financial and non-financial information in ChildFund Australia's annual reporting which is provided in addition to the Annual Financial Statements and the Auditor's Report.
-The Directors are responsible for the Other Information.
+The Director are responsible for the Other Information.

-Our opinion on the Annual Financial Statements does not cover the Other Information and, accordingly, we do not express an audit opinion or any form of assurance conclusion thereon.
+Our opinion on the Annual Financial Statements does not cover the Other Information and, accordingly, we do not express any form of assurance conclusion thereon.